 Below are some examples of business activities in which trading companies can engage:

-- assistance and counselling for supplies sourcing and others.
+-assistance and counseling for supplies sourcing and others.

 Trading company set-up in the Netherlands

 Investors who want to open a trading company in the Netherlands can set-up a branch of an existing international company or open a new Dutch legal entity.
 The second option offers more flexibility in terms of liability but it also includes more steps.